 Brisbane, Queensland, Australia, 12-17 March 2023

-Draft Decision 9
+Draft Decision 9 REV 1

-Monitoring and Reducing Impact of HPAI and other avian diseases along the East Asian Australasian Flyway
+Monitoring and reducing impact of HPAI and other avian diseases along the East Asian-Australasian Flyway

 Prepared and submitted by the Crane Working Group of the EAAFP.
 Co-sponsored by the International Crane Foundation, the Hong Kong Bird Watching Society, the Wild Bird Society of Japan, the Spoonbilled Sandpiper Task Force, the Dalmatian Pelican Task Force and the Black-faced Spoonbill Working Group.